 During a very wet winter, a landslip carried away a significant part of the hillside garden of a large private house on the outskirts of Bath.

-The consultant engineer hired by the owner decided to re-contour the site using Jablite Fillmaster.
+The consultant engineer hired by the owner decided to re-contour the site using Jablite Geofoam.

 "EPS weighs only 1 per cent of traditional fill materials – and this light weight allied to its structural strength makes it ideal for this sort of application.
-Fillmaster is an economically attractive solution too."
+Jablite Geofoam is an economically attractive solution too."